 - Supporting local communities and social development.
 We have installed fire cisterns at our properties to provide water that can be used to fight fire and a helipad on the roof for firefighters in a disaster.
 The CRE Group has also cooperated with a local government in the excavation of the remains of 74 5,000 years-old pit houses, which were discovered during the development of LogiSquare Sayama Hidaka, and has collaborated with the local government in the preservation of archaeological records and tours of the site. - Providing support for business continuity planning.
 The locations of our logistics facilities support our tenants with their business continuity planning because they are located inland where the risk of liquefaction is low and the risk of flooding based on hazard maps is also low.
-In addition, we have installed power receiving and transforming equipment at elevated locations as a flood control measure (at 7 of our properties), earthquake early warning systems (at 17 of our properties), short circuit isolators in fire alarms (at 8 of our properties), disaster prevention support systems (at one of our properties) and AEDs. - Providing efficient and comfortable working environment for tenants and their employees.
-We have helped our tenants become more efficient by providing them with guidelines for incoming and outgoing vehicles to prevent congestion (at 6 of our properties) and accidents as well as interior walls with windows between offices to facilitate communication among employees (at 19 of our properties).
-A number of our properties have been furnished with cafeterias, rental meeting rooms and retail spaces (at two of our properties), restrooms for outside drivers (at 13 of our properties), smoking rooms meeting new legal requirements (at 5 of our properties), women's restrooms with lockers and recharging corners (at 10 of our properties), warm-color lighting in entrances and truck berths (at 9 of our properties), and signage to improve visual communication (at 18 of our properties).
+In addition, we have installed power receiving and transforming equipment at elevated locations as a flood control measure (at 8 of our properties), earthquake early warning systems (at 18 of our properties), short circuit isolators in fire alarms (at 7 of our properties), disaster prevention support systems (at one of our properties) and AEDs (at 17 of our properties), as of June 30, 2023. - Providing efficient and comfortable working environment for tenants and their employees.
+We have helped our tenants become more efficient by providing them with guidelines for incoming and outgoing vehicles to prevent congestion (at 5 of our properties) and accidents as well as interior walls with windows between offices to facilitate communication among employees (at 20 of our properties).
+A number of our properties have been furnished with cafeterias, rental meeting rooms and retail spaces (at 3 of our properties), restrooms for outside drivers (at 18 of our properties), smoking rooms meeting new legal requirements (at 8 of our properties), women's restrooms with lockers and recharging corners (at 19 of our properties), warm-color lighting in entrances and truck berths (at 12 of our properties), and signage to improve visual communication (at 19 of our properties), as of June 30, 2023.
 We conduct a tenant satisfaction survey every year to improve amenities and convenience for the tenants and their employees.

 • Providing support for employees.
 The Asset Manager provides compliance training four times a year for all full-time and part-time employees and encourages them to obtain qualifications by covering expenses and providing bonuses upon receiving qualifications.
-To support asset formation, we have a defined contribution pension plan, a unit investment plan (ESPP) and a restricted CRE, Inc. stock compensation scheme.
+To support asset formation, we have a defined contribution pension plan, a unit investment plan (ESPP) and a restricted CRE, Inc. ("CRE") stock compensation scheme.
 The Asset Manager conducts a survey on employee engagement four times a year to confirm that they are proactively engaging in their work and are motivated to contribute to their departments and the company.
 The President of the Asset Manager interviews each employee every quarter to discuss various matters.

-What sustainability indicators are used to measure the attainment of the environmental or social characteristics promoted by CRE Logistics REIT, Inc.?
+What sustainability indicators are used to measure the attainment of the environmental or social characteristics promoted by CRE REIT?